 The family had a private viewing at Simard Funeral Home.
 His uniform was laid over the skeletal remains which weren’t visible.

-"It wasn't as bad as I thought,” Guilmette said.
+“It wasn’t as bad as I thought,” Guilmette said.
 “He had a gorgeous uniform.
 He had all the medals on him.”

 The family wondered for decades what happened to the dashing young soldier.